 Here’s a quick explanation of each multiplier:

-You’re going for a mile walk every once in a while.
+Lightly active: You’re going for a mile walk every once.

 What’s Your Goal?

 Next, you have to understand what you are trying to achieve.
-You’re trying to lose weight, and you’re probably looking to lose fat.
+You’re trying not just to lose weight but probably looking to lose fat.
 A pound of fat is 3,500 calories.
 You will need to burn 3,500 calories to lose one pound.

-To start losing weight, take your TDEE and reduce it by 500 calories.
+Take your TDEE and reduce it by 500 calories to start losing weight.
 With no extra exercise, every day, you’ll burn 500 calories.
 After a week, 500 x 7, you will have theoretically lost 1lb.

 Losing 1lb might not seem like a lot, but remember, you probably didn’t gain all this weight in a week.
-The weight you are currently carrying is the result of many, many weeks, or even years.
-Don’t worry, though; you don’t have to wait years to lose it.
+The weight you are currently carrying results from many, many weeks, or even years.
+Don’t worry; you don’t have to wait years to lose it.
 All you need to do is reduce your TDEE by even more.

 Keep in mind.
-It is not healthy to reduce the calories you consume by more than 30% of your TDEE.
+It is not healthy to reduce your calories by more than 30% of your TDEE.
 For example, if my TDEE is 3,045, I would not want to go below 2,131.
 Going below that number could lead to health issues, and it could have the opposite effect of what you’re trying to achieve.

 Example of Using Your TDEE for Success